wp-plugins/flickr-shortcode-importer/readme.txt

 == TODO ==
 = Add options =
-* Remove first [flickr] from post content
-* a tag class like 'lightbox'
+* Add an a tag class attribute like 'lightbox'

 = Handle =
 * Flickr video importing - currently rendering as video/object/embed tag using Flickr